 The application window for Housing Estates Improvement Programme grants is currently closed.
-Applicants for the 2018 round will be notified in April as to their success.

 The Housing Estates Improvement Programme is a scheme where local residents apply for funding to improve the outside areas of their estate.
 Registered Tenants’ and Residents’ Associations and other community groups can apply for grants.
 If you don’t have a registered group on your estate, your housing officer can apply on your behalf.

 The scheme is run by Groundwork London, who will consult on, design and implement the improvements.
 The scheme is funded by Hammersmith & Fulham Council.